 During Laser Hair Removal

-(Here’s a recent example of our laser hair removal treatment sessions.)
+(Here's an example of our laser hair removal treatment sessions.)

 - You will feel a sensation similar to a rubber band hitting your skin.
 Today's laser hair removal isn't typically described as "painful," but the sensation can be annoying and irritating (but it's short-lived).
 That said, treatment doesn't require any sort of anesthesia.